Quantum-Accelerators/quacc/docs/src/install/codes.md

 ## DFTB+

 If you plan to use DFTB+ (which includes a separate interface to xTB) with QuAcc, you will need to install [DFTB+](https://dftbplus.org/).
-This can be done via `conda install -c conda-force dftbplus`.
+This can be done via `conda install -c conda-forge dftbplus`.

 ## Other Codes